 - Sanding sugar, for sprinkling

-Line a baking sheet with parchment paper or a nonstick baking mat (such as Silpat).
+Line a baking sheet with parchment or a nonstick baking mat (such as Silpat).

-In a large bowl, sift together flour and confectioners' sugar.
-In a food processor, pulse together flour, sugar, and butter until the mixture resembles coarse meal, about 20 seconds.
-With machine running, pour in the water in a slow stream, and process just until the dough comes together, about 20 seconds.
-Form the dough into two flattened disks and wrap well in plastic.
-Refrigerate for 1 hour.
+Sift together flour and confectioners' sugar.
+In a food processor, pulse together flour mixture and butter until the mixture resembles coarse meal, about 20 seconds.
+With machine running, pour in the water in a slow steam and process just until the dough comes together, about 20 seconds.
+Form the dough into 2 flattened disks and wrap well in plastic.
+Refrigerate 1 hour.

 Preheat oven to 350 degrees.
-On a well-floured work surface, roll out one disk of dough to a scant 1/2-inch thickness.
-Using a 1 1/4-inch round cookie cutter, cut out rounds from the dough and transfer to the prepared baking sheet.
-Repeat with the other disk of dough.
-Gather up scraps from both batches, and reroll and cut.
+On a well-floured work surface, roll out 1 disk of dough to a scant 1/4-inch thickness.
+Using a 1 3/4-inch round cookie cutter, cut out rounds from dough and transfer to prepared baking sheet.
+Repeat with other disk of dough.
+Gather up the scraps from both batches, and reroll and cut.
 Sprinkle half the rounds with sanding sugar.
 Bake until golden brown, about 15 minutes, rotating sheets halfway through.
 Transfer to a wire rack to cool completely.

-About 30 minutes before serving, spread 1 teaspoon of the cold dulce de leche on the bottom of the unsugared cookies.
-Place the sugared cookies on top to make sandwiches.
+About 30 minutes before serving, spread 1 to 2 teaspoons of the cold dulce de leche on bottom of unsugared cookies.
+Place sugared cookies on top to make sandwiches.
 Serve immediately.
-Unfilled cookies can stored in an airtight container up to 3 days.
+Unfilled cookies can be stored in an airtight container at room temperature up to 3 days.